weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-bind.md

 Inference container:

 - `image` (Required): The image name of the inference container.
+- `mem_limit` (Optional): The memory limit for the inference container.
+Suggest setting to `12G` or higher.
+(Also review the memory limit in Docker Desktop settings.)
 - `ENABLE_CUDA` (Optional): Set to `1` to enable GPU usage.
 Default is `0` (CPU only).